duttaprat/AnacondaInstallation/README.md

 ### Downlod Anaconda Installer

 You can download the Anaconda installer either using `Terminal` or `manually from the website`.
-Follow the steps to download it manullay from [Anaconda Distribution Page](https://www.anaconda.com/products/individual).
+Follow the steps to download it from [Anaconda Distribution Page](https://www.anaconda.com/products/individual).

 1. Go to the [Anaconda Distribution Page](https://www.anaconda.com/products/individual#linux) and click `Download`.